Desktop47-02.jpg

 ABOUT OUR LUXE PILLOWS

-Our few-of-a-kind 20” x 12” lumbar pillows are fabricated entirely by hand in our Santa Barbara studio, down to most of the accent panels.
-Ethically sourced camel shavings, merino, alpaca wool, and/or silk fibers are hand-worked into fine linen or Belgian bouclé by our design team.
+Our few-of-a-kind 20” x 12” lumbar pillows are fabricated entirely by hand in our Santa Barbara studio, right down to most of the accent panels.
+Ethically sourced camel shavings, merino, alpaca wool, and silk fibers are hand-worked into fine linen or Belgian bouclé by our design team.
 Each pillow is then lined and filled with 100% white goose down.
 For inquiries, email us at customerservice@designsbyalina.com.

 * Want all the perks without the inbox overload?
 Our newsletter is for you.
 We dislike aggressive campaigns, too, and limit ourselves to just four per year.
 Unlock subscriber-only privileges now by scrolling to the subscriber box on our homepage here.